 Former City of Albuquerque records custodian Reynaldo Chavez recently swore in an affidavit that city officials were instructed to delete and alter body camera and surveillance videos-including videos involving the high profile police killings of Mary Hawkes and Jeremy Robertson.
-Kennedy Law, PC represents both families in lawsuits against the City.
+Kennedy Law Firm represents both families in lawsuits against the City.

 Photo Courtesy: Jim Watson/Getty